Same-sex marriage (SSM) and domestic partnerships in Oregon.

 Think Progress is a liberal media group promoting marriage equality and other liberal causes.
 Author Zack Ford wrote about Oregon's "Protect Religious Freedom Initiative:"

-"In some ways, this suggests conservatives have already conceded that they will lose the marriage equality initiative.
-Indeed, though the vote won’t take place until a year from now, Oregon voters were ready to support it a full year ago, though a May poll suggests some voters are still undecided.
+"... the vote won‚t take place until a year from now. ...
+Oregon voters were ready to support it a full year ago, though a [2013 -] May poll suggests some voters are still undecided.
 Oregon also began recognizing same-sex marriages [solemnized in] ... other states last month.

 The Oregon Family Council will have to collect signatures for its initiative to qualify for the ballot just like marriage equality advocates are doing for theirs. ...
 A total of 116,284 valid signatures are required ..."
 2

-Some of the readers of the Think Progress article left some interesting comments:
+Some of the readers of the Think Progress article posted some interesting comments:

 "Allowing any merchant serving the general public to practice discrimination sets a dangerous precedent.
 If we truly allow discrimination for religious reasons, what's to stop a merchant from refusing to serve an interracial couple?
 What's to stop a restaurateur from banning people of color from his establishment if he believes them to be inferior for religious reasons?
 What's to stop a merchant from serving women if he believes women should be silent, at home taking care of children, and not out in public?